By Sabrina Sucato, with additional reporting from Savannah Messam

 View this post on Instagram

-Sneaking in at the tail end of summer craft fair season, Fall Crafts at Lyndhurst deserves a shout-out for its stunning location and range of creative professionals.
-Head on over to the Tarrytown estate to revel in the changing of the seasons and shop from regional artisans.
+Sneaking in at the tail end of summer craft fair season, Fall Crafts at Lyndhurst deserves a shoutout for its stunning location and range of creative professionals.
+Head over to the Tarrytown estate to revel in the changing of the seasons and shop from regional artisans.
 As a bonus, visitors can tour the mansion, snack on specialty foods, and go behind-the-scenes at craft demonstrations.